marzukr/Egyptinator/README.md

 About
 -----
-Egyptinator is an encryption program written and designed by Marzuk Rashid that is ultra mega yuge secure.
+Egyptinator is an encryption program that is ultra mega yuge secure.

 How it works
 ------------